smartmate/apps/examples/vacationsApprovalGCloudFunciton/README.md

 #### Deploy the GCloud Function

-In order to deploy the funtion to GCloud you can run:
+In order to deploy the function to GCloud you can run:
 ```
 gcloud functions deploy 'calculateDaysOff' --runtime nodejs10 --trigger-http --entry-point=calculatedDaysOff
 ```
-Here we are declaring that our function is called `calculateDaysOff` with a nodejs(version 10) runtime evironment.
-Also we specify that our function will be trigger by a http request and our entry point in the `index.js` file is `calculatedDaysOff`.
+Here we are declaring that the function is called `calculateDaysOff` with a nodejs(version 10) runtime evironment.
+Also we specify that the function will be trigger by a http request and the entry point in the `index.js` file is `calculatedDaysOff`.

-When the process will be done, in the cli you can see the deployed endpoint url.
+When the deployment process will be done, in the cli you can see the deployed endpoint url.
 You need to copy this endpoint for call it from a Service Task in our Smartmate Process.

 ## Setup Smartmate Process